yokecd/blog/src/data/blog/dynamic-airways.md

 }
 ```

 We create a secret using the same name and namespace as our backend instance.
-For the data, we query the k8s api via our wasi interface.
+For the data, we query the Kubernetes API via our WASI interface.

-If there's an error or no data we simply return an empty map.
-But if the secret exists in the cluster we just reuse the same data for our secret.
+If there’s an error or no data is returned, we simply return an empty map.
+But if the secret exists in the cluster, we reuse the same data for our secret.

-Next we will need to hash the secret data.
-This way we can add a label to our deployment with the hash of our secrets.
-When a secret is modified, the hash changes and deployment label is updated.
-This leads to the deployment being restarted.
+Next, we need to hash the secret data.
+This will allow us to add a label to our deployment using the hash of the secret.
+When the secret is modified, the hash changes, and the deployment label is updated.
+This triggers a restart of the deployment.

 ```go
 secretHash := func() string {